Friday, November 29, 2013

 • Cumin are the seeds of a plant from the carrot family.
 Its origins are in the Mediterranean, but it is now cultivated in India, China, Indonesia, and Japan.
 Cumin's history dates back to the Old Testament.
 It is used in cuisines of Asia and the Middle East, but also in Central and Eastern Europe where it is added to dishes that are considered to be difficult to digest.
 Cumin is regarded as a good source of iron and manganese.
 It contains compounds that help with digestion and prevent bloating.

 • Turmeric is a perennial plant from the ginger family Zingiberaceae.
-It is one of the oldest spices native to South East Asia and currently also cultivated in Australia, Peru, and the Caribbean.
+It is one of the oldest spices native to Southeast Asia and currently also cultivated in Australia, Peru, and the Caribbean.
 Turmeric has many uses.
 It was applied to alleviate digestive problems.
-Known for its antiseptic and antibiotic qualities, it was used to desinfect and heal infected wounds.
+Known for its antiseptic and antibiotic qualities, it was used to disinfect and heal infected wounds.
 Turmeric's active compound curcumin has been subject to extensive research.
-Studies demonstrated that it has very strong anti-oxidant, anti-tumor, anti-amyloid, and anti-inflammatory activity.
+Studies demonstrated that it has a very strong antioxidant, anti-tumor, anti-amyloid, and anti-inflammatory activity.
 Numerous clinical studies are underway to study curcumin's effects on pancreatic cancer, colon cancer, and Alzheimer's disease.
 Combined with piperine, curcumin may prevent the growth and proliferation of breast cancer.

 By Dominique Allmon